ialbert/pyblue-central/README.md

 This will locally install the scripts.
 Now launch a demo server with

-    pyblue serve -f sites/demo
+    pyblue serve -f pyblue/sites/demo

 Then visit `http://localhost:8080` to see the site.
-In visit the `pyblue/sites/basic` folder and look at the content of the files that are then shown in the browser.
+Look in the `pyblue/sites/basic` folder to see the sources.

 What does the tool do?
 ----------------------

+PyBlue generates static sites.
+Typically there are two steps.

+1. Serving the file during the site development.
+PyBlue will serve the files from a directory and presents the latest version of the file.
+This allows the site creator to write the site and check what the output looks like.

+2. Once the site is ready to be published the site generation command can be used to create a static copy of the site in the desired folder.
+   This folder needs to be served via some other static webserver: apache, nginx etc.

-The above command will serve all the html files located in the specified folder.
+A `pyblue serve -f <folder>` command will serve all the html files located in the specified folder.

+The `pyblue gen -f <folder> output` command will generate the static files into the output folder.

-Files with the .html extension will be processed by Mako.
+Files with the .html extension will be processed via Mako templates.
 So if the folder contains a file index.html with the following code:

     <p>Hello, my age is ${30 - 2}.</p>